Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ![create stage settings](assets/4PreLoad_9.png)

 Now let's take a look at the contents of the `citibike_trips` stage.
-Navigate to the **Worksheets** tab and execute the following SQL statement:
+Navigate back to the **Worksheets** tab and open the 'CITIBIKE_ZERO_TO_SNOWFLAKE' worksheet we made, add the following SQL statement below the previous code as shown in the below picture and then execute:

 ```SQL
 list @citibike_trips;